 Agglomeration economies are the advantages that come when businesses and people locate near one another together in cities as well as industrial clusters.
-Cities form due to location fundamentals, and workers and firms cluster in cities due to the benefits that the cities provide.
+Cities form due to location fundamentals, and workers and firms cluster in urban locations due to the benefits cities provide.
 This concept has dictated the decision-making of locating the relevant infrastructure needed for the specific region to thrive.
-Cities develop from location decisions by firms and workers with transport costs being a large factor when decision-making; location decisions are driven by the cost of moving goods and people over space (National Bureau of Economic Research).
-Historically, transport costs were at a high-level meaning people had to commute on foot and raw materials and goods were transported via a waterway.
-This is the reason why today we see the most prosperous cities are situated by oceans, ports or rivers that meet the sea which emerged due to geographical reasons.
+Cities develop from location decisions by firms and workers, with transport costs being a large factor when decision-making; location decisions are driven by the cost of moving goods and people over space (National Bureau of Economic Research).
+Historically, transport costs were high, meaning people had to commute on foot, and raw materials and goods were transported via waterways.
+This is why today we see the most prosperous cities are situated by oceans, ports or rivers that meet the sea, which emerged due to geographical reasons.

-Commercial activities tend to pinpoint close to one another to take advantage of external returns and this leads to firms locating close to one other.
-A prime example we see is the financial institutions that cluster around Canary Wharf, London.
+Commercial activities tend to pinpoint close to one another to take advantage of external returns, leading to firms locating close to one other.
+A prime example is the financial institutions that cluster around Canary Wharf, London.
 However, there are important factors to consider when commercial activities locate close together.
-It results in greater competition for land with an increase in land prices, workers locating closer together resulting in congestion and higher rent, higher demand meaning higher wages to compensate workers too (The London School of Economics and Political Science).
-It is a proven fact that these factors are considered but the ‘London pull’ is too attractive for the big corporations to turn down.
+It results in greater competition for land with increased land prices, workers locating closer together, resulting in congestion and higher rent, and higher demand meaning higher wages to compensate workers too (London School of Economics).
+It is a proven fact that these factors are considered, but the ‘London pull’ is too attractive for the big corporations to turn down.
 The financial institutions in Canary Wharf are an example of the external returns to scale.
-This results when firms locate in the same area, referred to the place-specific returns to scale as the agglomeration economies are the external benefits that arise from firms and workers locating close to one another.
+This results when firms locate in the same area, referred to as the place-specific returns to scale as the agglomeration economies are the external benefits that arise from firms and workers locating close to one another.

-Here are a few examples of the new crops of developments scattered across London that not only attract domestic but also overseas investors too.
-Cadence, the latest residential launch in King’s Cross is an architecturally striking project comprising 103 private homes.
+Here are a few examples of the new crops of developments scattered across London that attract domestic and overseas investors.
+Cadence, the latest residential launch in King’s Cross, is an architecturally striking project comprising 103 private homes.
 Developed by Argent, the red brick and dramatic arches feature a calming central courtyard and open spaces which respects the past and connects to the present.
-Thomas Heatherwick’s studio has designed an outstanding shopping centre at King’s Cross, formed of two Victorian industrial buildings that reach out and touch one another.
+Thomas Heatherwick’s studio has restored and created an outstanding shopping centre at King’s Cross.
+Coal Drops Yard is formed of two Victorian industrial buildings that reach out and touch one another.

-Regardless of the uncertainties of Brexit, as well as the knock-on effects of the Covid-19 pandemic now with the new Omicron variant, London is not losing momentum in this sector.
-The Agglomeration Economies are truly present especially in London, whether it is for firms or individuals.
-We have seen that there are countless redevelopments and new infrastructure being built not only for efficiency and growth but also for the rise in demand for office space.
-The top 5 locations are The City, Westminster, Canary Wharf, Camden & Islington, and Lambeth & Southwark (HubbleHQ).
+The Agglomeration Economies are genuinely present, especially in London, whether for firms or individuals.
+Regardless of the uncertainties of Brexit and the knock-on effects of the Covid-19 pandemic with the new Omicron variant, London is not losing momentum in this sector.
+We have seen that countless redevelopments and new infrastructure are being built not only for efficiency and growth but also for the rise in demand for office space.
+The top 5 locations are The City, Westminster, Canary Wharf, Camden & Islington, and Lambeth & Southwark.

-For more information on new redevelopments and property advice, please get in touch with our team at Falcon Investments.
+For more information on new developments and property advice, please get in touch with our team at Falcon Investments.